How to Stimulate the Vagus Nerve for Mind-Body Health

 The Vagus Nerve’s Role in the Relaxation Response

-Some of the vagus nerve’s most important functions are due to its being a major component of the autonomic nervous system (ANS).
+The vagus nerve is a major component of the autonomic nervous system (ANS).

 The autonomic nervous system controls involuntary body functions such as heart rate, digestion, and breathing.